nvidia-holoscan/holohub/applications/orsi/README.md

     A Multi AI pipeline featuring both the segmentation and anonymization models.

-The segmentation and Multi AI pipelines have succesfully been used in multiple in human procedures:
+The segmentation and Multi AI pipelines have successfully been used in multiple in human procedures:
 - Robot-assisted partial nephrectomy
 - Robot-assisted migrated endovascular stent removal
 - Robot-assisted liver metastasectomy